-B. If there is not an area designed for a sign, a sign can be painted on or attached to the building in the area above the storefront (the belt course), but below the second floor windows.
-Again, the name of the business can be painted in this area or a wooden sign, no taller than two (2) feet, can be attached to the building.
+B. If there is not an area designed for a sign, a sign can be painted on or attached in the area above the storefront (the belt course), but below the second-floor windows.
+Again, the name of the business can be painted in this area on the appropriate material or a wooden or simulated wooden sign, and, can be attached to the building.
+The size of the sign must be proportional to the building façade and be appropriate for the building style as determined by the Historic Preservation Commission.
+The material must also be appropriate to the building style and period.

-C. On some commercial buildings that do not have the traditional storefront, there is a space on the wall beside the entrance where a wall sign, no larger than four (4) square feet or six (6) square feet for more than one tenant, can be placed.
+C. On some commercial buildings that do not have the traditional storefront, there is a space on the wall beside the entrance where a wooden wall sign, no larger than six (6) square feet for a single tenant building or four (4) square feet for each tenant in buildings with more than one tenant, can be placed.
+A master signage plan must be submitted and approved by the Commission for buildings with multiple tenants before individual tenant signs can be approved.